awesome-astra/docs/docs/pages/develop/frameworks/micronaut.md

 ### <span class="nosurface">✅ Step 4:</span> Use Cassandra

-To use Cassandra you will reuse the `CqlSession` from the Datastax drivers.
+To use Cassandra you will reuse the `CqlSession` from the DataStax drivers.
 You can simply inject it where you needed as [shown in this sample code](https://github.com/clun/astra-native-java/blob/main/astra-todo-micronaut/src/main/java/com/datastaxdev/todo/TodoRestController.java)

 ```java
 @Validated